DylanLRPollock/Monkey-Head-Project/README.md

 ```

 The OS-specific scripts recognize the `HEADLESS=1` environment variable and will
 run `license_cli.py` to capture your consent.
+The CLI helper gracefully
+re-prompts on invalid input and logs any unexpected errors to `app.log`.
-All other installation steps are
-identical to the GUI workflow.
+All other installation steps are identical to the GUI workflow.

 ### Uninstallation and Cleanup